rk-lindsey/chimes_calculator/doc/source/chimesFF.rst

 ^^^^^^^^^

 The C API (``wrapper-C*``) is located in ``chimesFF/api``.
 This wrapper provides C style name mangling and creates a set of C-style wrapper functions.
-The latter are needed for compatibility with std::vector which is heavily used in ``chimesFF``, which is not supported in most other languages.
+The latter are needed for compatibility with std::vector which is heavily used in ``chimesFF`` and not supported in most other languages.
 Any C code attempting to use the ChIMES Calculator should ``#include "wrapper-C.h"`` and at least include the following operations, in order:

     .. code-block:: cpp